Kraft cooking and pulp cooking equipments

 Continuous cooking process

 Continuous cooking process is the continuous process from feeding to discharging.
 It’s mainly used in alkaline pulping, nitrite cooking, prehydrolysis sulfate and sulfite cooking.
-Nowadays continuous cooking methods are developed and widely applied to pulping processes for various materials.
-Including wood sawdust, annual plant and agricultural and sideline products can be used, especially for those raw materials with loosing structure, easy penestration and non-wood fiber, such as bagasse, reed, wheat straw are more suitable for continuous cooking.
+Nowadays continuous cooking methods are widely applied to pulping processes for various materials.
+Including wood sawdust, annual plant, and agricultural and sideline products can be used, especially for those raw materials with loosing structure, easy penetration and non-wood fiber, such as bagasse, reed, wheat straw are more suitable for continuous cooking.